 The University’s production team

 Do you need help to produce a video, animation or illustration?
-If so, you can contact the University’s production team, which consists of video-makers, podcast producers and an animator and illustrator.
+If so, you can contact the University’s production team.

 Would you like to engage the production team?
 Send an email to johan [dot] nyman [at] kommunikation [dot] lu [dot] se and you will be contacted for a start-up meeting.

 If you need help purely with illustrations that will not be used in moving material, contact illustration [at] kommunikation [dot] lu [dot] se

 The production team can help with

 - Videos/illustrations that present/visualise research environments and courses/programmes